buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Let's build this test and take note all tests are run.

+.. dropdown:: ``buildtest build -b tutorials/job_dependency/ex3.yml``

    .. command-output:: buildtest build -b tutorials/job_dependency/ex3.yml

 In this next example, we have three tests the first test will ``runtime_test`` will sleep for 5 seconds but it will fail due to runtime requirement of 2sec.
 The next two tests ``runtime_test_pass`` and ``runtime_test_fail`` both depend on ``runtime_test`` however due to condition